charya-s/eight_values_app/README.md

 ### Figuring out the Results
 The percentage scores for each axis is then compared to the axis titles directly to figure out the label for each axis.

-Finally, a simple distance formula is used with varying exponentials (given below) to calculate the distances from the percentage scores for each axis to the respective axes of each possible ideology.
+Finally, a simple distance formula is used with varying exponential values (given below) to calculate the distances from the percentage scores for each axis to the respective axes of each possible ideology.
 The ideologies that is the closest is selected.

 <pre>
   dist  = dist + ((ideology_econ - econ_percentage) ^ 2 )